William IV of Hesse-Kassel: Hessian star catalogue

 The principal product of the astronomical observations was the Hessian star catalogue, a catalogue of about a thousand stars.
 The locations were determined by the methods usually employed in the 16th century, connecting a fundamental star by means of Venus with the sun, and thus finding its longitude and latitude, while other stars could at any time be referred to the fundamental star.
 It should be noticed that clocks, on which Tycho depended very little, were used at Kassel for finding the difference of right ascension between Venus and the sun before sunset.
 Tycho preferred observing the angular distance between the sun and Venus when the latter was visible in the daytime.

 The Hessian star catalogue was published in Historia coelestis (Augsburg, 1666) by Albert Curtz, and a number of other observations are to be found in Coeli et siderum in eo errantium observationes Hassiacae (Leiden, 1618), edited by Willebrord Snell.

 R. Wolf, in his Astronomische Mittheilungen, No. 45 (Vierteljahrsschrift der naturforschenden Gesellschaft in Zurich, 1878), has given a resume of the manuscripts still preserved at Kassel, which throw much light on the methods adopted in the observations and reductions.

+Botanical work

+William was a keen botanist and employed Carolus Clusius and Joachim Camerarius the Younger to collect exotic foreign specimens for him from abroad, most often Italy where they had been imported from Asia and the New World.
+The garden constructed from these specimens, as well as those secured through other connections, was used by William's wife Sabine to create medicines, a skill which she learned from her mother Anna Maria and can be seen in the background of the 1577 of them by Kaspar van der Borcht.
+William also collected botanical books, including those by Dodanus, Lobelius and Clusius.